pataskad/nelson-photography-live/README.md

 - HTML
 - In-line CSS use, primarily chose to do this because it tends to be the most direct and effective method to overriding bootstraps default applied settings
 - CSS/JS via Bootstrap
+- Django forms for contact form (Looking into django-crispy-forms or similar others for better front end facing form design/styling)
 - Responsive Design heavily focused on combining desktop and mobile accessibility to lower the barrier to entry/viewing the website
 - Python/Django backend
 - Basic SEO implementations including use of Meta tags/description, header tags and favicon